 Ecotex® White – This is a standard white to be used for all printing needs.
 The ink is highly pigmented and opaque.
 Our standard white and is a stand-alone white ink that cures at 320 degrees.

 Ecotex® Rapid Cure White Plastisol – Rapid Cure is Ecotex® White Ink Reformulated to be low bleed and have a faster cure time !
 We believe it is the best white plastisol ink for screen printing.
 It is creamy, short bodied and the best overall white ink for all print jobs.
 Rapid Cure cures at 270 but can also be cured at 320 alongside other standard inks.

 Ecotex® Polyester White – The Polyester White is a good, low-bleed ink formulated for blends and poly fabrics to keep dye migration from ruining your day.
 This ink cures at 320.

 Rapid Cure Polyester White -This is the alpha of all poly inks.
 This low bleed white plastisol ink is actually a NO bleed and works for all types of poly blends with a cure temp of 270.
 Say goodbye to dye migration forever with Rapid Cure Poly.

-Aside from just blabbing about the name changes lets discuss some characteristics of white inks and some tips when dealing with them.
-White inks are going to be much thicker than your other colors because they are highly pigmented to increase opacity.
-This means you will need to reduce fibrillation when printing.
-It is important to use the correct squeegee durometer and mesh count to help avoid that.
-You can find more information on fibrillation on our Plastisol Ink for dummies blog post.
+Many people notice right away that white plastisol ink is too thick.
+However, white inks are going to be much thicker than other colors because they are highly pigmented to increase opacity.
+Meaning, you will need to reduce fibrillation* when printing by using the correct squeegee durometer and mesh count.
+We recommend an industry standard 70 durometer squeegee.
+The mesh count will vary dependent on your artwork.
+You can find more information on fibrillation and how to avoid it in our post on Plastisol Ink.